Create mandatory user profiles

 Profile extension for each Windows version

-The name of the folder in which you store the mandatory profile must use the correct extension for the operating system it will be applied to.
+The name of the folder in which you store the mandatory profile must use the correct extension for the operating system it applies to.
 The following table lists the correct extension for each operating system version.

 |Client operating system version||Server operating system version||Profile extension|

 |Windows XP||Windows Server 2003 Windows Server 2003 R2||none|

 |Windows VistaWindows 7||Windows Server 2008 Windows Server 2008 R2||v2|

 |Windows 8||Windows Server 2012||v3|

 |Windows 10, versions 1607 and later||Windows Server 2016 and Windows Server 2019||v6|